A study of Rust micro-optimisations

 Optimising: make everything u64

-The real code is library-internal, so we can just pass u64
+The real code is library-internal, so we can just pass u64s around and convert to a Duration at

 the public boundary.